StacAttacc/flutter-and-dart-abridged/FLUTTER_ABRIDGED/1-IntroLetter.md

     -There is swearing in these documents
     -I will not apologize for the swearing
-    -There's also a lot of "ThAt'S wHaT sHe SaId" thingys -I will not apologize for them either
+    -There's also a lot of those "ThAt'S wHaT sHe SaId" thingys -I will not apologize for them either
     -For me to be comfortable and do this properly, I need them ;-;